 For games that you’re keeping, go through and make sure they’re organized (you’ll appreciate this on your next family night).
 Then place them back into the closet, with larger boxes on the bottom.
 Place less-played with toys toward the top shelves and more frequented games where they’re easily accessible.

-So wherever you’re hoarding these in your home, dump them out and match them to the device that they’re used for.
-Properly dispose of or donate any extras or miscellaneous cords and electronics.
+Have a box filled with random cords, cables, and electronics laying around?
+Dump them out, match them to the device that they’re used for, and properly dispose of or donate any extras or miscellaneous cords and electronics.
 Neatly fold all cords or put them in an organizer.
 Don’t stress over the fact you may need them one day, chances are if they haven’t moved from the box since you last moved, you’ll never need them.

 Rule of thumb: Each household should only have one charging cord per phone or device.
 Duplicates can be donated or trashed accordingly.